-1.For those that have never heard of you before, can you tell us a little bit about the musical project?
+1.For those that have never heard of you before, can you tell us a little bit about the band?

 5.Can you tell us a little bit more about the artwork that is presented on the ep cover?

-10.Where do you see the band heading into musically during the future?
+10.When can we expect a full length and also where do you see the band heading into musically during the future?

 11.What are some of the bands or musical styles that have had an influence on your music and also what are you listening to nowadays?

-12.Before we wrap up this interview, do you have any final words or thoughts?
+13.Before we wrap up this interview, do you have any final words or thoughts?